Steven Hassan: Education and writing

 Sociologists Anson D. Shupe and David G. Bromley, who disagree with Hassan and the anti-cult movement, have criticized his work.
 Shupe writes that he was creating "a moral crusade" as that was how he made a living.
 Bromley and Shupe had earlier included a piece by Hassan in a volume they edited (which was otherwise mostly critical of the anti-cult movement) to explain his view, as they considered him one of the best working in the anti-cult field.

 Hassan has also applied his cult research to politics.
 In 2019, he published The Cult of Trump: A Leading Cult Expert Explains How the President Uses Mind Control.
 The book represents a broadening of his focus from new religious movements into political culture.
-The author compares Donald Trump's behaviour to that of Jim Jones, L. Ron Hubbard, and Sun Myung Moon, and expresses the hope that the book will lessen political division.
+The author compares Donald Trump's behavior to that of Jim Jones, L. Ron Hubbard, and Sun Myung Moon, and expresses the hope that the book will lessen political division.
 Its loose usage of the word "cult" led to initial dismissal and criticism, but following January 6 United States Capitol attack interest in Hassan's work in this field increased.

 Hassan received his doctorate from Fielding Graduate University and published a dissertation in January 2021.
 His dissertation was titled "The BITE Model of Authoritarian Control: Undue Influence, Thought Reform, Brainwashing, Mind Control, Trafficking and the Law".
 Hassan describes his model as an effort to measure degrees of exploitative control or undue influence and as an attempt to evaluate behavior, information, thought and emotional controls.
 Hassan contributed two chapters relating to hypnosis and society to the 2024 edited volume The Routledge International Handbook of Clinical Hypnosis.